C O N S T I T U T I O N

 The scriptural qualifications of a pastor are described in I Tim.
 3 and in Titus 1.
 In addition:

-When the office of Senior Pastor shall become, or is about to become, vacant, the Chairman of the Board of Elders shall immediately call a business meeting of the members for the purpose of electing a Search Committee and taking action as appropriate.
+When the office of Senior Pastor shall become, or is about to become vacant, the Chairman of the Board of Elders shall immediately call a Members’ Meeting for the purpose of electing a Search Committee and taking action as appropriate.
 Notice of such meeting and the purpose therefore shall be given on a Sunday at least one week prior to the meeting.

-The Search Committee shall make recommendations to the Board of Elders to fill the office of Senior Pastor, providing that the requirements outlined in Article VII, Section 1B are observed.
+The Search Committee shall make recommendations to the Board of Elders to fill the office of Senior Pastor, providing that the requirements outlined in Article VII, Section B.1 are observed.

-The Elder Board shall make a recommendation to the members’ meeting.
+The Elder Board shall make a recommendation at the Members’ Meeting.
 The candidate shall be given the privilege of presenting himself for consideration.
 A question and answer period with all interested church members shall be conducted; the Chairman of the Board of Elders shall be in charge of the question and answer period.
-After the completion of the visit of the candidate the chairman of the Board of Elders shall call a business meeting of the members for the purpose of considering such recommendations as given by the search committee.
-Notice of such meetings and the purpose thereof shall be given on a Sunday at least one week prior to the meeting.
-A three-fourths (¾) affirmative vote of the adult members present at such meeting shall be sufficient to authorize extending a call to any nominee.
+After the completion of the visit of the candidate the chairman of the Board of Elders shall call a Special Meeting of the members for the purpose of considering such recommendations as given by the Search Committee.
+Notice of such meetings and the purpose thereof shall be given on a Sunday at least two weeks prior to the meeting.
+A three-fourths (¾) affirmative vote of the adult members present and representing a quorum for a Special Meeting shall be sufficient to authorize extending a call to any nominee.

 The pastor is the spiritual leader of the church.
 His primary purpose shall be to study, teach, and preach the Word.
 He shall be accountable to the Board of Elders.

-4. TERMINATING THE PASTORAL RELATION.
-A Senior Pastor’s resignation may be accepted by a majority vote of those members present at any special or regular business meeting of the church.
+A Senior Pastor’s resignation may be accepted by a majority vote of those members present at any Special Meeting or regular Members’ Meeting of the church.
 A majority vote of the adult members present shall be required by the church.

 Where the church initiates the termination, it shall be initiated in the following manner:

-Upon presentation to the Board of Elders of a request signed by at least ten percent (10%) of the adult members of the church, the Chairman of the Board of Elders shall immediately call a business meeting of the church.
+Upon presentation to the Board of Elders of a request signed by at least ten percent (10%) of the adult members of the church, the Chairman of the Board of Elders shall immediately call a Special Meeting of the church.
 Notice and purpose of such meeting shall be given on consecutive Sundays at least two weeks preceding the meeting.
-A three-fourths (3/4) affirmative vote of the adult members present at such meeting shall be sufficient to terminate the Senior Pastor’s relation.
+A three-fourths (3/4) affirmative vote of the adult members present and representing a quorum for a Special Meeting shall be sufficient to terminate the Senior Pastor’s relation.

 There shall be a Board of Elders consisting of six or more men.
 Elders shall be elected to three-year terms, one-third of the number being elected annually.
 Except where an Elder has been elected to fill any unexpired term, members of this body shall not be permitted to succeed themselves in office.
 A chairman and a vice-chairman shall be chosen by the Board of Elders.